vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

     not reflect in the original array.
 Auto-conversion can be disabled in Pybind11.

+Finally, you can also

-### Customizing Your Build Process
+### Customizing the cppimport Build Process
-Suppose now that you want to link an external library
+What happens if you want to link an external library to your extension or specify additional flags to the C++ compiler / linker?
+This is no problem if you build your extension with CMake: you can use `target_include_directories`, `target_link_libraries`, and `target_compile_options`.